LakeinLove/Mage-The-Awakening/Magic/Magic Concepts/Sympathy/Sympathy.md

 - **Withstand ([[Sympathetic Range]]):** 2

 **Description:**\
-The two subjects are linked; a mage and her own spells, items marked with a mage’s Signature nimbus, friends, siblings, lovers, items of emotional significance like medals, wedding rings, a soldier’s weapon, or a sportswoman’s bat.
+The two subjects are linked; a mage and her own spells, items marked with a mage’s [[Signature Nimbus]], friends, siblings, lovers, items of emotional significance like medals, wedding rings, a soldier’s weapon, or a sportswoman’s bat.

 ### Weak